Bar examination: England and Wales

 However, some controversy remains about the lack of training contracts and pupillages available to graduates even after having completed the LPC/BPTC.
 These courses can vary in cost anywhere from £9,000 to £17,000 and are generally undertaken by students on a private basis making them incur additional costs.
 The final debt in student fees alone after having completed the academic and vocational training can range between £20,000-£25,000.
 This is set to increase to £40,000-£50,000 for students entering law school.

-The Solicitor Qualifying Examination (also known as the SQE exam or “super exam”) is the newly-introduced common or single route to qualify as a solicitor of England and Wales.
-Replacing the Qualified Lawyers Transfer Scheme in September 2021, this will be the only UK bar examination for solicitors.
+The Solicitor Qualifying Examination (also known as the SQE exam or "super exam") is the common or single route to qualify as a solicitor in England and Wales.
+Replacing the Qualified Lawyers Transfer Scheme in September 2021, this is the only English and Welsh bar examination for solicitors.

 France

 In France, Law graduates must obtain a vocational degree called certificat d'aptitude à la profession d'avocat (or CAPA in everyday speech) in order to practice independently.
 The most common way to achieve the CAPA is by training in an école d'avocats (Lawyer's School).
 This training includes academical and vocational courses and mandatory internships in law firms.
 Entrance to Lawyer's School is obtained by competitive examination.